-Keys to Financial Success is offered free of charge to schools and teachers.
-With free professional development and no textbooks to buy, Keys to Financial Success represents an excellent option for getting teachers and students started with personal financial education quickly.
+There is a $50 registration fee for the professional development portion of the Keys to Financial Success; however, materials and program information are free to schools and teachers.
+The Keys to Financial Success represents an excellent option for getting teachers and students started with personal financial education quickly.

 Each lesson in the Keys to Financial Success program is correlated with the national content standards in economics and personal finance.

 Council for Economic Education, 2010.
 Voluntary National Content Standards in Economics, 2nd Edition.
 New York.

 Jump$tart Coalition for Personal Financial Literacy, 2007.
 National Standards in K-12 Personal Finance Education.
 Washington, D.C.